-Expect to spend at least CAD \$1000 per month.
-One university suggests the following estimate as an example:
+Expect to spend at least \$1000 CAD per month.
+The following estimate can be used as an example:

-Rent \$400-600/month
+Rent \$500-1,000/month (depending on the city)

 Food \$350/month

 Utilities & Cable \$100/month

 Internet \$10-40/month

-Phone \$50/month
+Phone \$60/month

 Personal \$100/month

-Books & Supplies \$1500 per year

-(depends on program
+Books & Supplies \$1500 per year (depends on program of study)

-of study)

-Money
+• Money

-You may choose to bring with you some traveler's cheques until you can transfer money from China to Canada.
+You may choose to bring with you some traveler's cheques to tide you over until you can transfer money from bank to bank.
 Buy Canadian dollar traveler's cheques from your bank at home, although you may have to order them a few days ahead.
 If you use US dollar cheques, you will pay twice for the conversion.
-In addition, carry about \$300 in cash.
-Once you get to your host university, one of the first things you should do is open a bank account.
+In addition, bring at least \$300 CAD in cash.
+Once you get to your host university, one of the first things you should do is to set up a bank account.
 You will need an institution to which funds can be transferred from home and a way of paying bills while in Canada.
-You will probably want to open a chequing account so you can pay bills online or by cheque.
-Ask your bank at home if it has a correspondence or partner bank in Canada.
-You will want a bank ATM (automated teller machine) card or debit card to access your Canadian account; ask for such a card when you open your account (there may be a delay in issuing it).
+There are different kinds of bank accounts in Canada and you will be interested in a chequing account.
+With such a "current account," you can pay bills online or by credit card.
+If you have a BNP Paribas bank card, you can withdraw money free of charge from Scotiabank.